internetstandards/Internet.nl/documentation/Installation.md

 Rabbitmq is used as the broker for Celery
 `apt install rabbitmq-server`

-Install the management plugin for rabbit:
+For Batch support: Install the management plugin for rabbit:
 `rabbitmq-plugins enable rabbitmq_management`

 See: https://www.rabbitmq.com/management.html